NandithaNair19/SwiftLOR/README.md

-SwiftLOR-Letter of Recommendation Management System SwiftLOR is a web-based Letter of Recommendation (LOR) management system designed for students and faculty.This platform streamlines the process of requesting, writing,approving,and downloading recommendation letters.
+SwiftLOR-Letter of Recommendation Management System is a web-based Letter of Recommendation (LOR) management system designed for students and faculty.This platform streamlines the process of requesting, writing,approving,and downloading recommendation letters.

 📌 Features